Use these tips to write an effective hotel COVID-19 safety measure statement. (With examples!)

 And one for Bangkok:

-Prospects with concerns about potential safety can easily find your website and discover your brand this way.
+Prospects with concerns about health and safety during travels (or considering a hotel staycation) can easily find your website this way.
 That’s an advantage you have over competitors.
 And it gets you one step closer to securing that valuable reservation.

 Takeaway: It’s a great way to land in front of – and capture – the attention of cautious travelers with specific searches related to health and safety.